Misprinted Dimes & Dime Error Coins

 The 1982 No Mint Mark Roosevelt Dime

-The 1982 no mint mark Roosevelt dime is the most famous modern dime error and one of the most widely collected error coins of the 20th century.
+The 1982 no mint mark Roosevelt dime is the most famous modern misprinted dime and one of the most widely collected error coins of the 20th century.
 The story begins with a procedural lapse at the Philadelphia Mint: after Congress mandated the P mint mark on all Philadelphia coinage in 1980 (except cents), the mark was punched into working dies as part of the normal preparation process.
-In 1982, at least one set of dies for the dime was shipped to the production floor without the P mark — an oversight that wasn't caught until the affected coins had already entered circulation.
+In 1982, at least one set of dies was shipped to the production floor without the P mark — an oversight that wasn't caught until the affected coins had already entered circulation.

 The exact number of no-P dimes produced is unknown, but estimates range from several hundred thousand to over a million.
 This means they're genuinely findable — not extreme rarities — which is part of their appeal.
 Coin roll searching through dimes from the 1982 era still occasionally turns one up.
 In circulated condition, these typically trade for $75–$100.
 Choice uncirculated examples (MS-65 and above) bring $200–$300, and fully struck gems can exceed those figures at auction.

-Dimes are excellent roll-searching targets because of their small size and high mintage volumes — meaning errors are produced in quantity, even if the percentage remains small.
+Misprinted dimes are excellent roll-searching targets because of their small size and high mintage volumes — meaning errors are produced in quantity, even if the percentage remains small.
 Start by requesting 1982 dime rolls from your bank and searching for the no-P variety.
 Examine each coin under a 5x loupe and check the area above Roosevelt's shoulder for the mint mark.
 This alone can make a search worthwhile.

 For missing clad layer dimes, look for coins with an obviously copper or bi-colored appearance.
 A partial missing clad layer will show a section of copper-colored metal on an otherwise normal-appearing coin.
 Full missing clad layer examples are rarer and dramatically more striking — one side will be entirely copper-toned.